 - Final Fantasy and its aptly-named Castle of Ordeals.

-- Nearly every Pokémon game, including some of the spinoffs, have a Magical Mystery Teleport Tiles section somewhere, usually in the bad guy's hideout.
+- Nearly every Pokémon game, including some of the spinoffs, have a Magical Mystery Teleport Tiles section somewhere, usually in the bad guy's hideout, such as:

-- Most egregiously in the Psychic Gym in Pokémon Red and Blue/Yellow (and later repeated in FireRed/LeafGreen), where there are nine rooms, the entrance and the leader have one teleporter each, and the rest have four, each going to a separate room.
-Oh, and all those other rooms? each has a Jr. Trainer.
+- The Psychic Gym in Pokémon Red and Blue/Yellow (and later repeated in FireRed= / =LeafGreen), where there are nine rooms, the entrance and the leader have one teleporter each, and the rest have four, each going to a separate room.
+Oh, and all those other rooms?
+Each has a Jr. Trainer.
 Strangely, you can brute-force the tiles by just going to the one on the same side as you, avoiding the line-of-sight of each trainer, getting to Sabrina easily.